ayushi2103/SwiftImageLoader/README.md

 ### MILESTONE 1:
 Benchmark the image loading libraries using subset of imagenette to figure out the fastest and the most stable library.

--For Benchmarking, we used: https://github.com/google/swift-benchmark
+1. For Benchmarking, we used: https://github.com/google/swift-benchmark
--For Image Dataset, we used: https://github.com/fastai/imagenette
+2. For Image Dataset, we used: https://github.com/fastai/imagenette
   Created a random subset of 1000 images by selecting 100 images from each class (10 classes) to have a balanced dataset.